MiguelValdez-mv/project1-python/README.md

       - Juniors, iguales o menores a 25 años,

-      - Seniors, iguales o mayores de 25 y menores o iguales a 40 años y
+      - Seniors, mayores de 25 y menores o iguales a 40 años y

       - Masters, mayores de 40 años